jhallen/joes-sandbox/editor-perf/readme.md

 the file is too large.
 In any case, I notice that Micro is very slow when you insert characters at the end of the test.xml file.

+Jedit did not recolor the other window until after I switched to it and moved the cursor around a little.

 ## Simple Search and Replace

 Time used to load test.xml, and then execute 100,000 replacements (of "thing"